krakenly/krakenly/docs/CONFIGURATION.md

    docker-compose up -d --build api
    ```

-> **Warning:** Changing the embedding model requires re-indexing all documents, as vectors are not compatible between models.
+> **Warning:** Changing the embedding model requires re-indexing all data, as vectors are not compatible between models.

 ---